vmware/terraform-provider-vra/website/docs/d/fabric_network.html.markdown

             Example:[ { "key" : "vmware", "value": "provider" } ]

 * `updated_at` - Date when the entity was last updated.
 The date is ISO 8601 and UTC.

+* `custom_properties` - Additional properties that may be used to extend the base resource.